huggingface/diffusers/docs/source/en/advanced_inference/outpaint.md

 resized_img, white_bg_image = scale_and_paste(original_image)
 ```

-## Outpaint

-Once your image is ready, you can generate content in the white area around the shoes with [controlnet-inpaint-dreamer-sdxl](https://hf.co/destitech/controlnet-inpaint-dreamer-sdxl), a SDXL ControlNet trained for inpainting.
-To avoid adding unwanted extra details, use the ZoeDepth estimator to provide additional guidance during generator, and ensure the shoes remain consistent with the original image.
+To avoid adding unwanted extra details, use the ZoeDepth estimator to provide additional guidance during generation and to ensure the shoes remain consistent with the original image.

 ```py
 zoe = ZoeDetector.from_pretrained("lllyasviel/Annotators")